-- Utilizing best available, actionable data and methods that integrate current and future changes in flooding based on climate science;
+- Climate Informed Science Approach (CISA): The elevation and flood hazard area that result from using the best-available, actionable hydrologic and hydraulic data and methods that integrate current and future changes in flooding based on climate science;